aragon/AGPs/AGPs/AGP-Comprehensive-Aragon-Bug-Bounty-Program.md

 ### Bug Bounty Scope

 The scope of the [Aragon Association Bug Bounty Program](https://wiki.aragon.org/dev/bug_bounty/) will be expanded to make all Nest grantees and Flock team applications eligible.
-Applications will only be accepted into the bug bounty program if they have undergone a security audit, incorporated all security audit recommendations, and shipped to mainnet.
+Applications will only be accepted into the bug bounty program if they have undergone a security audit, incorporated all critical security audit recommendations, and shipped to mainnet.

 ### Bug Bounty Levels